cavanhussein/shiftManager/README.md

 # Shift Manager
 Welcome to my shift manager repository.
-The goal of this project is to allow a user manage their work shifts stores in a database (i.e. create, update, delete, and get work shifts)
+The goal of this project is to allow a user manage their work shifts stored in a database (i.e. create, update, delete, and get work shifts)

 Below you will find a UML diagram showing the flow for a given HTTP request.
 ```